redis-developer/beats-by-redis/README.md

 ## Purchase Generator

 The purchase generator reads in sales and purchases from the Bandcamp Sales API and simulates streaming them into Redis in real time.
-The Bandcamp Sales API provides a list of sales, where each sale has it's own list of purchasers.
+The Bandcamp Sales API provides a list of sales, where each sale has its own list of purchasers.
 Put another way, a "sale" corresponds to the shopping cart for a user, and each "purchase" is an item in the cart, either an album or a track.
 Here is an example of the purchase information:

 ```json
 {